 Andrew received a compensation cheque for $150, which was more than he was expecting.

-Remember that not all manufacturers will be as forthcoming and Andrew’s fridge was only three months old.
+Remember: not all manufacturers will be as forthcoming, and Andrew's fridge was only three months old.

-If your new fridge doesn’t meet a consumer guarantee you might be entitled to claim compensation.
-Make sure you are only claiming for costs that are reasonably related to the failure to meet the consumer guarantee.
+If your new fridge doesn't meet a consumer guarantee you might be entitled to claim compensation.
+Make sure you're only claiming for costs that are reasonably related to the failure to meet the consumer guarantee.
 Get as much information as you can to support your claim.
 For example: